noi-techpark/opendatahub-website/src/content/use-cases/skyalps.md

 short:
   subtitle: "SKYALPS"
   title: "**Real-time flight data**"
-  description: "Open real-time flight data offers advantages to passengers, airlines, travel industry stakeholders and regulatory authorities alike.
-It enhances efficiency, improves planning and decision-making, and promotes a more seamless and transparent travel experience for all.
-It is also a great advantage for Taxi services, Shuttle services, and hotels offering transfers to have access to real-time flight data."
+  description: "Open, real-time flight data offers distinct advantages to passengers, airlines, travel industry stakeholders and regulatory authorities.
+It enhances efficiency and improves planning and decision-making, promoting a more seamless and transparent travel experience for everyone.
+Taxi and shuttle services, as well as hotels offering transfers, also benefit from the Open Data Hub's real-time data access."
   btn_link: "/use-cases/skyalps"
   btn_label: Read more
   img_link: "/use-cases/skyalps"